 The -i option may be used to specify desired pixel positions on the standard input rather than generating all the pixels for a given view.
+If the -u option is also given, output will be unbuffered.

 The -f option may be used to set the record format to something other than the default ASCII.
 Using raw float or double records for example can reduce the time requirements of transferring and interpreting information in rtrace.